farmOS/farmOS/docs/hosting/install.md

 An example `docker-compose.production.yml` configuration file is provided in the farmOS repository's `docker` directory, with an accompanying `README.md`.
-Copy this to a file named `docker-compose.yml` in the directory you would like to install farmOS and run:
+Copy this to a file named `docker-compose.yml` in the directory you would like to install farmOS, update the `farmos/farmos:x.y.z` version reference, and run:

     docker-compose up -d